oidoid/mem/readme.md

 [Grid of Guides script](http://registry.gimp.org/node/12003)

 ### Image Diff
 Image diffing with Git is useful for verifying changes but requires a custom configuration.
 One possible setup is described in [git-diff-img](https://github.com/niedzielski/git-diff-img)

+### Testing the TTF
+On Ubuntu, symlink build/mem.ttf to ~/.fonts.
+You may need to regenerate your font cache depending on the change made: `fc-cache -f -v`

 ## Links